National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/research-story.md

 # A Research Story {#sec-story}

-Now that we have introduced N3C and described its motivation and importance, we'll walk through sthe lifecycle of an example project from onboarding to publishing.
+Now that we have introduced N3C and described its motivation and importance, we'll walk through the lifecycle of an example project from onboarding to publishing.
 This path typically takes at least 6 months and 6 collaborators.
 It is difficult to do by yourself, but fortunately the N3C has attracted a large and diverse set of researchers.
 Coupled with a large and diverse set of patients, it is possible to complete a research project within a year.

 If you are starting a project by yourself, you'll likely be able to recruit collaborators with a complementary set of skills (in addition to the resources such as [instructional material]() and [office hours](https://covid.cd2h.org/support)).
 If you would like to join an existing project, there are [domain teams](https://covid.cd2h.org/domain-teams) and ongoing projects that likely will fit your interests and benefit from your abilities.